Skip to main content

 About the collection

-BMC Research Notes is call for papers on research pertaining to 'Datasets to Advance Agriculture'.
+BMC Research Notes has published this collection on 'Datasets to Advance Agriculture'.

 Current projections by the UN predict that food production needs to increase by 70% in the next 25 years to feed the world population.
 As nations grapple with an increasingly variable climate and growing restrictions on energy use, agriculture faces the combined challenge of maximizing productivity while remaining sustainable.

 Solutions lie in the wealth of data produced by the fields of Plant Omics and Precision Agriculture.
-When applied such research can increase the hardiness and yield of a crop plant and apply these gains at scale.
-This collection seeks to bring these disciplines together, curating a series of data sets and articles focused on improving the productivity and sustainably of agriculture methods across the globe.
+When applied, such research can increase the hardiness and yield of a crop plant and apply these gains at scale.
+This collection sought to bring these disciplines together, curating a series of data sets and articles focused on improving the productivity and sustainably of agriculture methods across the globe.

 · Tree and crop plant Omics: phenomics, ionomics, genomics, transcriptomics, proteomics, lipidomics, metabolomics, and panomics